KPaul404/MLTradingBot/README.md

 # TraderBot
-Build a trader bot which looks at sentiment of live news events and trades appropriately...
+Build a trader bot which looks at sentiment of live news events and trades appropriately.

 ## See it live and in action 📺
 <img src="https://i.imgur.com/FaQH8rz.png"/>